planety/prologue/README.md

 #### DSL for routes

-Routes are equivalent to the example above
+Routes are equivalent to the example above:

 ``` nim
 app.route: